-A: The BACB has approved the Assumption College practicum toward the experience requirements to take the BCBA exam at the “practicum” level.
+A: The BACB has verified the Assumption College practicum toward the experience requirements to take the BCBA exam at the “practicum” level.
 Students are required to complete 1,000 hours of fieldwork in applied behavior analysis with 7.5% of their hours supervised by a BCBA each week.
 Students are asked to identify a placement and have it approved by the Program Director during their first semester.
 Practicum begins during the second semester.
 Students are required to work or volunteer at their approved site for a minimum of 25 hours a week (with a maximum of 30 hours per week).
 Students will receive 50% of their supervision during the weekly class meeting; the remaining 50% will be received individually at their worksite.
 All supervision will be provided by BCBAs who are also licensed applied behavior analysts in Massachusetts.
 Students will complete three semesters of practicum in order to accumulate the required 1,000 fieldwork hours.
 Students may only accumulate fieldwork hours while enrolled in the practicum class for graduate credit.
 Students are encouraged to work with the Program Director in order to identify a practicum placement.

 Q: Will I be able to sit for the BCBA exam after I graduate?

-A: We offer a BACB approved course sequence and practicum experience, which meet the education and fieldwork requirements to sit for the BCBA exam.
+A: We offer a BACB verified course sequence and practicum experience, which meet the education and fieldwork requirements to sit for the BCBA exam.
 This includes 270 hours of graduate classroom instruction in specific areas of the BACB Fourth Edition Task List and 1,000 hours of supervised fieldwork in applied behavior analysis at the practicum level.
 The Assumption College Course Content Verification is available upon request.
 Applicants must also possess a master’s degree in behavior analysis, psychology, or education.